cmdjulian/kirc/README.md

 ## Overview

-A client can be obtained by the factory pattern from `{MODULE}ClientFactory`.
+A client can be obtained by the factory pattern from `{MODULE}ContainerImageClientFactory`.
 After initializing the client, we can also pin it to a specific container image (repository and reference like Tag or Digest) and make it an `ContainerImageClient` with the `.toImageClient()` function.
 This client is then used to interact with a specific Image and provides some Image specific functions like the compressed size.